pism/pism/doc/sphinx/verification.rst

 These figures *do not* show outstanding rates of convergence, relative to textbook partial differential equation examples.
-For the errors in tests B and G, see the discussion of free margin shape in [BLKCB]_.
-For the errors in test I, the exact continuum solution is not very smooth at the free boundary [SchoofStream]_.
+For the errors in tests B and G, see the discussion of free margin shape in :cite:`BLKCB`.
+For the errors in test I, the exact continuum solution is not very smooth at the free boundary :cite:`SchoofStream`.

 .. figure:: figures/test-B-thickness.png
    :name: fig-thickerrsB

-   Numerical thickness errors in test B. See [BLKCB]_ for discussion.
+   Numerical thickness errors in test B. See :cite:`BLKCB` for discussion.

 .. figure:: figures/test-G-thickness.png
    :name: fig-thickerrsG

-   Numerical thickness errors in test G.  See [BBL]_ and [BLKCB]_.
+   Numerical thickness errors in test G.  See :cite:`BBL` and :cite:`BLKCB`.

 .. figure:: figures/test-G-temp.png
    :name: fig-temperrsG

-   Numerical temperature errors in test G. See [BBL]_.
+   Numerical temperature errors in test G. See :cite:`BBL`.

 .. figure:: figures/test-G-surfvels.png
    :name: fig-surfvelerrsG